-Alyssa Raterink is our Marketing Advancement Assistant.
+Alyssa Raterink is our Marketing & Administrative Assistant.
 A native of McBain, Michigan, she graduated from Calvin College with a BA in Business/Psychology.
-Alyssa and her husband Steve have 4 daughters, ages 19, 17, 15, and 8.
+Alyssa and her husband Steve have 4 daughters, ages 20, 18, 16, and 10.
 They live on the west side of Grand Rapids.

 They are members at Cascade Fellowship CRC, where Steve is a deacon and Alyssa volunteers in the Children in Worship program.
 Alyssa worked previously as a marketing and administrative assistant for Windquest Companies in Holland, after which she spent several years at home raising their children.
 She joined Chaplain Services in 2013 to help part time with the marketing and administrative tasks.